 To take note of the 2018-2020 Work Plan of the Inter-American Conference of Ministers of Labor (IACML), updated in February 2020 (CIDI/CIMT/RPA/doc.15/20) [SEDI: and which was revised and adjusted in May 2020 in light of the current global pandemic]

-To instruct the Executive Secretariat for Integral Development (SEDI) to continue to provide budgetary support for 2018-2020 Work Plan of the IACML and its goal of achieving decent, dignified, and productive work for all, through regional and bilateral cooperation initiatives, and considering the damaging impact that the Covid-19 pandemic is having and will continue to have in labor markets across the region [SEDI: and considering the damaging impact that the COVID-19 pandemic is having and will continue to have in the labor markets across the region.]
+To instruct the Executive Secretariat for Integral Development (SEDI) to continue to provide budgetary support for 2018-2020 Work Plan of the IACML and its goal of achieving decent, dignified, and productive work for all, through regional and bilateral cooperation initiatives, [

-To instruct SEDI to provide technical advice in the preparations for the XXI IACML to be held in December 2020, with a view to achieving new hemispheric consensus on priorities and actions to be followed in [SEDI: the area of labor and employment order for the region to continue responding to the crisis generated by the global pandemic, addressing its devastating consequences in employment mainly in unemployment, and informality levels, and creating better conditions to have more resilient and inclusive markets.]
+To instruct SEDI to provide technical advice in the preparations for the XXI IACML to be held in December 2020with a view to achieving new hemispheric consensus on priorities and actions to be followed , taking into account the labor and employment impacts of COVID-19 in the region, including the impacts on unemployment, and informality levels

-PROPOSAL BY THE DELEGATION OF ECUADOR: [29.
-To instruct SEDI to provide technical advice in the preparations for the XXI IACML to be held in December 2020, with a view to achieving new hemispheric consensus on priorities and actions to be followed in the area of labor and employment, which are aimed at strengthening teleworking and other technological work tools, as well as other production and customer service models, to operate and produce in a manner consistent with the necessary social distancing measures, in order to prevent the current pandemic and/or future ones from paralyzing production and labor.
-(CIDI/CPD/doc.196/20 – 04/20/20)]

 To encourage member states to foster and strengthen training, workforce development, and professional guidance programs, including by fostering strategic partnerships with the private sector, civil society organizations, and academia, in order to help provide young people and adults, including senior citizens, with relevant skills to access employment, decent work, and entrepreneurship, according to their national legislation and international obligations.

-PROPOSAL BY THE DELEGATION OF ECUADOR: [30.
-To encourage member states to foster and strengthen training, workforce development, and professional guidance programs, including by fostering strategic partnerships with the private sector, civil society organizations, and academia, in order to help provide young people and adults, including people in priority target groups, with skills matching the needs of the current labor market to access employment, decent work, and entrepreneurship, in line with their national legislation and international obligations, with a gender perspective.

-To encourage member states to extend social security to the formal and informal labor sectors to ensure old age with dignity.
+To encourage member states to extend social security to the formal and informal labor sectors to ensure AGEING with dignity.

 To encourage the member states to promote workshops or panel discussions to share international experiences around outcomes yielded in terms of the execution of programs and projects implemented, with a view to promoting decent, dignified, and productive work in order to bring about improvement in the strategies, processes, and regulatory framework in each member state.

-To propose that member states jointly create public policy strategies to connect young people without work experience to the labor market, through regulations and economic or non-economic incentives for private sector companies creating complementary training components, to ensure they perform to their best in the labor market.
+To propose that member states share information on successful public policy strategies and measures to connect young people without work experience to the labor market, including any regulations and economic or non-economic incentives for private sector companies creating complementary training components, to ensure they perform to their best in the labor market.
 (CIDI/CPD/doc.196/20 – 04/20/20)]